Bearly-Codes/PurdueCSGuide/An Idiot's Guide to Purdue CS.md

 7. The Robot, who unthinkingly does all work placed in front of it with no regard to it's goals.

 Don't fall into a role.
 If you do something, do it because it'll help you achieve your goals.
 If an A+ won't matter to recruiters and your goal is to get a job, then an A+ should always be a pleasant surprise but never something you shoot for.
 Fall into a role and you're likely to spend your valuable time _extremely_ inefficiently, learn less than you otherwise could've, and miss out on a plethora of opportunities.
-### Clarify Your Goals
-My goal in college is the following
-**Have a memorable and positive college experience whilst setting my future self up as well as possible.
-This entails finding which parts of CS I most enjoy, learning about CS, getting a good job, and undergoing personal growth and development.**

-It's really multiple goals wrapped into one, you'll probably have multiple, and you should write them down.
-Your goal should be the following:
-**Do things I will be glad to have done while in college.**
-It's up to you to define what that means.
-Will your future self be glad you were studious?
-Probably.
-Will they be glad that you make lifelong friendships?
-Probably.
-Will they be glad you didn't leave your room for 18 days to get an A in some random course that never mattered?
-Probably not.
-Will they be glad you went on a 3AM bender and got a DUI?
-Unlikely.
-This is also where the toxicity of roles come into play.
-In 20 years are you going to be glad that you ruthlessly attempted to "beat" everyone else at college and prove you were the smartest guy in the room?
-Probably not.
-People on their deathbead don't say "gee I wish I'd styled on some more college students by bragging about my GPA".

-Once you've set your goals, break them down into instrumental goals.
-Keep breaking them down until their actionable.
-Want a good job?
-Your goals might involve getting good grades, which involves getting an A in this class, which involves studying.
-Instrumental goals are intended to help you work towrads your terminal goals (the big ones we defined above), they are good servants but bad masters.
-Falling into a role involves letting an instrumental goal (I think a good GPA would help me get a good job) take over your life (not preparing for an interview and studying instead).
-Check that your instrumental goals are still serving your terminal goals.
-If your instrumental goals are no longer relevant, discard them immediately, regardless of how much time you've invested in them.
-When instrumental goals take over you start playing a role, don't fall into a role.

-Say your instrumental goal is finishing a personal project for your resume.
-You don't have much spare time for anything else, but you've been keeping your eye out for new opportunities and get offered the ability to do reseach under a professor.
-If you determine that this research is more valuable than your personal project you should stop the personal project and switch to doing research.
-The instrumental goal may have been to finish the project, but your terminal goals are better served by failing that instrumental goal.
-This means that, paradoxically, you'll fail quite a lot more than someone who overfocuses on their instrumental goals.
-But your graveyard of half complete goals is merely the absence of sunk cost.
-Some people do switch their instrumental goals far too quickly, but sunk cost is far more common than being overly flighty.
 ### Aim Big, Cut Aggressively
 Try to do more than you think you can in any given semester.
 This is where "do more" advice comes in handy, you should try to have as wide a spread of options as possible.
 Write them down, put them on a list.
 Pick a bunch of the best things to try then cut responsibility if (when) you start getting too stressed.